sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/starters/01_simple_starter/README.md

 This is a simple starter project for Tailwind CSS.

-To use it, just copy this directory and then.
+To use it, just copy this directory and then do the following.

 First install required dependencies: